THUNDERGROOVE/SDETool-legacy/README.md

 ```
 And have your SDETool.exe or SDETool binary!

-If you have any issues building just submit an issue and I'll do my best sorting it out however it should work on any officially supported platform.
+If you have any issues building just submit an issue and I'll do my best sorting it out however it should work on any officially supported platform from Go(Windows, Linux, FreeBSD, OpenBSD and Plan9).
 Currently I test it in Windows 8.1 and Debian testing.

 Usage
 =====